The Environmental Impact of General Motors Excess Emissions Penalty

 General Motors has been hit with a significant penalty of $145.8 million following a government investigation that found excess emissions from approximately 5.9 million GM vehicles.
 This penalty comes as a result of vehicles from the 2012-2018 model years emitting more carbon dioxide than originally reported.
-The Environmental Protection Agency (EPA) found that these vehicles were emitting more than 10% higher carbon dioxide on average than what GM’s initial compliance reports claimed.
+The Protection (EPA) found that these vehicles were emitting more than 10% higher carbon dioxide on average than what GM’s initial compliance reports claimed.

 Environmental advocates and analysts have criticized General Motors for its actions.
 The Center for Biological Diversity’s safe climate transport campaign director, Dan Becker, highlighted the issue, stating that GM’s admission of cheating on federal emissions and mileage rules raises concerns about the trustworthiness of automakers and the need for stronger pollution regulations.
 While some experts believe that GM’s reputation may take a slight hit, consumers tend to have short memories regarding such scandals, according to Guidehouse Insights analyst Sam Abuelsamid.